 Typical for most fix-focal tele lenses the SMC-K 135mm f/2.5 produces only minimal

-distortions which are nothing to worry about in the field (0.5% pincushion distortions).
+distortion which are nothing to worry about in the field (0.5% pincushion distortion).

 The chart above has a real-world size of about 120x80cm.

 Thanks to the sweet spot behavior on the K10D vignetting is well controlled.

 However, regarding the very large aperture vignetting is still a little stronger

 at ~0.64V at wide-open aperture - at times this may be visible in very critical scenes.

 From f/4 and up the problem is negligible.

 The SMC-K 135mm f/2.5 may be old but the resolution figures are still quite impressive.